kmcneil901/H1N1-Vaccines/README.md

   - 1 represents no vaccine
   - 0 represents vaccine
 6. PERFORMANCE METRICS: Performance will be evaluated according to the area under the receiver operating characteristic curve (ROC) along with the accuracy, recall, precision, and f1 scores.
 A higher value indicates stronger performance.
+7. OUTLINE:
+- This GitHub Repository contains the main H1N1 Vaccine ipynb, which includes all the model creation and data exploration.
+- This GitHub Repository also contains a data folder, which includes all the relevant data files.
+- There is also a Tableau Dashboard that displays visualizations of the prediction data: https://public.tableau.com/app/profile/kendall.mcneil/vizzes
+- Lastly, there is a PDF of the final non-technical presentation:

 # 2. Description of the Data:
 *From the DrivenData Website: https://www.drivendata.org/competitions/66/flu-shot-learning/page/211/